 *This post was previously live on my older/erstwhile site TheWingedFork.

 Bells ringing, childhood memories.
 The ice cream cart comes to our neighborhood, but here in Bombay it’s kulfi.
 Sometimes it’s the kulfi man with the basket on his head announcing his arrival.
-‘Kulfi-eaah’.
+‘Kulfi-eaah’ he calls out loudly.

 As kids we used to run happily for ice cream or kulfi.
 That instant brain freeze when you bite, the cool feeling in your head, and short numbness on your tongue.
 Only ice cream can do that!
 Or kulfi. 😉

-Here is a list of favorite ice creams from around the world by some of our readers and of course us.
-It’s a Work in Progress that we’ll add to as and when we find some awesome ice cream.
+Here is a list of favorite ice creams from around the world by some of our readers and of course us, we’ll add to it as and when we find some new awesome ice cream.

 1. K Rustom’s, Bombay, India